Ai-Ai delas Alas: Quezon City persona non grata declaration

 Ai-Ai delas Alas was declared a persona non grata after a resolution approved on June 7, 2022.
-The Quezon City Council stated that delas Alas along with the controversial director Darryl Yap have defaced the Quezon City’s triangular seal in a video posted on Yap’s Vincentiments Facebook Page.
-The resolution noted that City's seal was defaced due to the additions of the initials "BBM" and "Sara", which referred to President-Elect Bongbong Marcos and Vice-President Elect Sara Duterte.
+The Quezon City Council stated that delas Alas along with the controversial director Darryl Yap have defaced the Quezon City's triangular seal in a video posted on Yap's Vincentiments Facebook Page.
+The resolution noted that City's seal was defaced due to the additions of the initials "BBM" and "Sara", which referred to President-Elect Bongbong Marcos and Vice-president Elect Sara Duterte.
 Both of whom supported the mayoral campaign of Mike Defensor in Quezon City.
 The video was initially posted as a campaign video for Mike Defensor who ran and lost against the incumbent mayor, Joy Belmonte.
 Lagman noted that the Quezon City seal has been the official coat of arms of the city since it was approved by the Office of the President and adopted by the City Council on February 3, 1997, through Resolution No. 10320, S-1975.

 One of the provincial board members said that this resolution, contrary to what happens in general, is not aimed at prohibiting Ai-Ai from the locality but it has been passed for expressing the official sentiment towards her.

 The camp of Ai-Ai delas Alas condemned the resolution and said that it "endangers the protection granted by the freedom of expression for artists, entertainers, content creators, and comedians who use satire or parody to express sentiments or criticize public acts or figures".

 Other ventures

-As a film producer
+Film producer

 Delas Alas has produced some of the films in which she has starred.